FAN EXPO Portland Returns To January 12-14 With Trejo, Cox, D'onofrio, Cullen, Lee Among First Stars

 Peter Cullen is a voice actor in 200+ films and TV shows, notably portraying "Optimus Prime" in numerous iterations of the "Transformers" franchise.
 Some of his other well-known works include roles in "Winnie The Pooh," "Chip 'n' Dale," "The Flintstone Kids" and dozens of others.

 A native of Southern California, Jason Lee is a photographer, producer, director, and actor.
-Having established a successful career as a professional skateboarder during skateboarding's pivotal late 80s and early 90s period, Lee would go on to pursue acting, which would lead to working in film, television, and voiceover, and with such directors as Kevin Smith, Lawrence Kasdan, Cameron Crowe and Rebecca Miller.
+Having established a successful career as a professional skateboarder during skateboarding's pivotal late 80s and early 90s period, Lee would go on to pursue acting.

-Single-Day Tickets, Three-Day Passes, and Ultimate Fan Packages for FAN EXPO Portland are available now.
-Advance pricing is available until December 28, 2023.
-More guest news will be released in the following weeks, including line-up reveals for comic creator guests, voice actors, and cosplayers.

-Portland is the second event on the 2024 FAN EXPO HQ calendar; the full schedule is available at fanexpohq/home/events/.

 Legal Disclaimer: